 Access to high quality medical care for individuals, groups and populations is highly dependent upon the structure and strength of the health care system.
-While the WMA does not promote a certain type of health care system, it considers the availability of health care and affordable, timely access to health care a human right.
+While the World Medical Association (WMA) does not promote a certain type of health care system, it considers the availability of healthcare and affordable, timely access to healthcare a human right.

-It is a state obligation to provide laws and regulations and, where necessary, structure and organizations that ensure health and medical care is provided to all people without discrimination.
-This can be done in various ways, but should honour the values and culture of the respective society.
+It is a state’s obligation to provide laws, regulations, and sometimes structure and institutions, that ensure health and medical care is provided to all people without discrimination.
+This can be done in various ways, but it should honour the values and culture of the respective society.

-The WMA supports the World Health Organization in its efforts to build and strengthen health care systems.
-Only comprehensive health care systems, which include strong primary, secondary, tertiary care and public health structures, will provide barrier-free, equitable access and efficient treatment to patients.
-Health care systems must provide mechanisms to include disadvantaged populations and must carefully consider social determinants of health.
+The WMA supports the World Health Organization in its efforts to build and strengthen healthcare systems.
+Only comprehensive healthcare systems, which include strong primary, secondary, tertiary care and public health structures, will provide barrier-free, equitable access and efficient treatment to patients.
+Healthcare systems must also provide mechanisms to include disadvantaged populations and must carefully consider social determinants of health.